 For Kitchens

 In the kitchen, I think brushed nickel can allow an inviting atmosphere.
-Its carefulness in texture fits so many different types of designs from the extremely rustic farmhouse styling I’m leaning toward to the super sleek modern looks I’m designing my kitchen facelift around.
+Its carefulness in texture fits so many different types of designs, from the extremely rustic farmhouse styling I’m leaning toward to the super sleek modern looks I’m designing my kitchen facelift around.

-I can clearly see someone incorporating brushed nickel taps or hardware into natural wood countertops that will ornament my kitchen, rendering it warm, inviting, and therefore hard to abandon at any time during the winter.
+I can see someone incorporating brushed nickel taps or hardware into natural wood countertops that will ornament my kitchen, rendering it warm, inviting, and therefore hard to abandon at any time during the winter.

 For Bathrooms